 Support Local Business

-May 29th version - Here are some Petawawa restaurants/food services still providing food through take out, drive thru or delivery options.
+July 20th version - Here are some Petawawa restaurants/food services providing food services in our community in a variety of service options.
 Hours of operation for many have been altered during this pandemic so please consult with their social pages or call the business to confirm.
 A printable document is available in the file section.
 Those highlighted in burgundy are also available for delivery through Valley Eats.

 We are working on compiling a list of commercial operating businesses in Petawawa.
 If you would take a minute to check our list (file below) and let us know if there are any commercial storefront omissions, that would be appreciated.
 You can communicate directly by notifying email@example.com.